-She is what every woman ought to be.
-Responsible to one’s self, family and the society.
+She is what every person ought to be.
+Responsible to one’s self, family and society.
 Compromise is not a word in her dictionary.
-She loves Mohan (Shah Rukh Khan) but his love wasn’t enough for her to let go off her noble ambitions.
+She loves Mohan (Shah Rukh Khan) but his love wasn’t enough for her to let go of her noble ambitions.
 What a woman!
-Had she been the only reason for Mohan to return to India, Geeta could well have been the number one in the list.
+Had she been the only reason for Mohan to return to India, Geeta could well have been the number one on the list.

 3. Maya (Kabhi Alvida Naa Kehna)

 Let’s face it.
 Dev is a douchebag.
 So is Maya.
 Two of them find soulmates in each other’s emptiness.
 They are selfish, they leave others’ families for their incomplete love lives.
 In Karan Johar’s intricate tale of adultery and limitless love Kabhi Alvida Naa Kehna, Rani Mukerji and Shahrukh Khan set the screen on fire with their sexy chemistry.